openstack/zun/specs/container-snapshot.rst

 2. Extend docker driver to enable “docker commit” command to create a new image.

-3. The new image should be accessable from other hosts.
+3. The new image should be accessible from other hosts.
 There are two options to support this:
    a) upload the image to glance
    b) upload the image to docker hub